Translate

 “Yeah.
 Yeah, I’m here.
 Let’s go.”

-“I tried to fix it,” he says, barely there.
-“It burned too fast.”
+“I tried to fix it,” he whispered, his voice trembling against the roar of the stove.
+“It caught too fast.”

 “Yes, we are.”

-“You don’t need to feel it,” she snaps.
-“You just need to move.”
+“You don’t need to feel it!” she screamed over the roar.
+“You just need to move!”

-The smoke thickens, wrapping around them, stealing the edges of everything.
+He tried.
+He failed.
+The smoke thickened, wrapping around them in greasy layers, stealing the edges of the world.

 “Tasha.”